tembo-io/website/src/content/docs/product/stacks/AI/VectorDB/portkey.md

 tags: [postgres, vectordb, ai, portkey]
 ---

-One of the pre-requisites to conducting vector search on Postgres is to have embeddings.
+Vector search in Postgres requires embeddings, which are numerical representations of data that capture semantic meaning.
 There are many providers of embeddings, such as OpenAI, Mistral, and even the Tembo platform itself.
- [Portkey](https://portkey.ai/) is a control plane layer for large language models and provides a router functionality over most model providers in the market.
- Portkey also provides the additional convenience of providing guardrails and observability into the usage of these models.
+This guide will walk you through setting up vector search capabilities in Tembo using [Portkey](https://portkey.ai)

+Portkey's AI Gateway and Observability suite allows you to gain visibility and control over your AI apps.
+Portkey provides one of the best multimodal AI gateways, enabling seamless integration with 250+ LLMs.
+In this guide we will be using Portkey's Unified API to create embeddings with multiple providers seamlessly.

+Portkey also helps you control how your application scales with features such as caching, rate limiting, request retries, model fallback, and more.

 ## Getting Started